DarlanSel/demo/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+To get the application up and running you'll need:

-Things you may want to cover:

-* Ruby version
+* Ruby version 2.4.1

-* System dependencies

-* Configuration
+* Rails version 5.1.7

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* SQLite3

+To download and run the application follow the steps:

+* Open the terminal and go to the directory where you want to clone this apllication

+* Run the command: "git clone git@github.com:DarlanSel/demo.git"

+* In the terminal, open the "demo" directory and run "rails -s" to start the apllication

+Yay!
+You're on Rails!